cadenmcmann/StackWise/ARCHITECTURE_OVERVIEW.md

 - ✅ Accessibility support
 - ✅ Basic persistence (UserDefaults + API)
 - ✅ NetworkManager for API calls
-- ✅ Real services for Auth, Goals, Preferences, Stack
+- ✅ Real services for Auth, Goals, Preferences, Stack, Tracking, Chat
+- ✅ AI-powered chat with session management
+- ✅ Chat sessions list and conversation views
+- ✅ Message pagination and local caching
+- ✅ Enhanced Stack screen with supplement details modal
+- ✅ Active/inactive supplement filtering and toggling
+- ✅ Integration with PATCH /stack/{stackId}/supplements endpoint
 - ⚠️ Sign in with Apple UI present but not functional
-- ⚠️ Schedule, Tracking, Chat, Export still using mock services
+- ⚠️ Schedule and Export still using mock services
-- ⚠️ No AI chat integration (templated responses)

 ## Quick Start for New Developers